Quick checklist

 After

-- Store TPA packets by year.
+- Archive TPA packets and Clearinghouse records together by calendar year.

-- Schedule annual query reminders where applicable.
+- Set annual Clearinghouse query reminders for current drivers where required.

 Download